Business Plan - Market Analysis Section

 - Economics, Finance, & Analytics

-What should I include in the Market Analysis portion of the business plan?
+What is the Market Analysis portion of the business plan?

 Market Analysis plans your approach to understanding the entire market.
 The market analysis is the backbone of the business plan The market analysis gives the entrepreneur all of the information necessary to determine whether a product, service, or idea is a valid business opportunity.
 The market analysis will be in-depth and include lots of primary and secondary research.
 The article below outlines the information from the market analysis that you should include in the business plan.
 This information will allow you to build the subsequent sections of the business plan, such as your marketing efforts and financial projections.See our Market Analysis Section for more information on how to conduct market analysis.

-How are you going to find out about your potential market?
+How to find out about your potential market?

 Start with a plan for conducting Market Research.
 Research is generally split into primary and secondary research.
 Secondary research involves using material prepared by third parties that are not specifically oriented to your market.
 You may look to population and demographic data taken by the government, consumer surveys, targeted articles or surveys, or data derived from other studies.
 Primary research involves direct research of your intended customers.
 This could include observational research, such as monitoring potential customers.
 Direct research of customers generally involves some form of information gathering about the customer's preferences, such as questionnaires or surveys.
 You will need to have a strong handle on statistical analysis to make sense of the many characteristics you identify in your customers.
 In the case of primary and secondary research, you are attempting to obtain both qualitative and quantitative data about your potential customers.
 This information will be instrumental in evaluating the business opportunity and scoping your approach to conducting business.

 Begin by Outlining Your Understanding of Your Product (Features and Benefits)